lucasaugustus/polyhedra/README.md

 To override the built-in angles, use the `angles=` option.

-A number of files will be created and deleted in the relevant subdirectories of `images/`.
+A number of files will be created in the relevant subdirectories of `images/`.
 Any pre-existing files with conflicting filenames will be overwritten.
+Some of the created files will be deleted, depending on the `filetypes=` argument.

 # Included solids